PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

       - It's possible to assign a minimal value N.
       - As a condition, we can get N points per turn, and prevent to receive them when we use 1 or more in the previous turn.
       - Using 1 or several can grant bonus to our skills (damages, increased duration for bonuses, number of attack per turn).
-  - Attack Order System: Rule to decide in which order the characters can attack.
+  - Attack Order System: Rule to decide in which order the characters can act.
     - Default types: Possibility to choose an order system based on pre-existing games.
-      - Classic: The order is from the fastest to the lowest.
+      - The character's order turn can be from the fastest to the lowest.

 - **Battle System Simulation**: Allow the user to test his battle system by simulating a fight using its rules.
   - Testing battle system: Allow the user to start the simulation and play the fight as a character.